novocodev/SDFMetalDemo/README.md

 Supports dynamic scenes

-Metal haders are re-compiled online in the background when structural changes to the scene occur
+Metal shaders are re-compiled online in the background when structural changes to the scene occur

 Supports picking using the same shader as the scene renderer